oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    export WORKDIR=$(pwd)
    ```

    We will refer to this environment variable later in this document, and it is used by the sample scripts.
+If you do not set this environement variable, then the sample scripts will default to `/tmp/$USER/model-in-image-sample-work-dir` where `$USER` is your user name.

 5. Deploy the operator and set up the operator to manage the namespace, `sample-domain1-ns`.
 Optionally, deploy a Traefik load balancer that manages the same namespace.
 For example, follow the same steps as the [Quick Start](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/), up through the [Prepare for a domain]({{< relref "/quickstart/prepare.md" >}}) step.